Cap-go/website/content/blog/updating-from-capacitor-4-to-capacitor-5.md

    npx cap migrate
    ```

-   If any migration steps cannot be completed, additional information will be provided in the terminal output.
+   If any migration steps cannot be achieved, additional information will be provided in the terminal output.
 Manual migration steps are listed below.

 3. If you have the VS Code extension installed, check the recommendations section of the extension to find the option to migrate your project to Capacitor 5.